mltheuser/misty-public/README.md

 1. **Data Collection**: We gather raw data from freely accessible sources such as blogs, wikis, homebrew content, and game transcripts.
 2. **Data Transformation**: The raw data is trasnformed and aligned using a state-of-the-art LLM, following a method similar to [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html).
 3. **Continued Pretraining**: We perform [continued pretraining](https://docs.unsloth.ai/basics/continued-pretraining) on a smaller open-source model.
-4. **Model Iterations**: The collected training data is removed, and new up-to-date data is collected for the next model iteration.